zhxfl/CUDA-CNN/README.md

 >2.
 Download and install <a href="http://sourceforge.net/projects/opencvlibrary/files/opencv-win/3.0.0-beta/" title="opencv-2.4"> opencv-2.4</a> or other higher versions
 >3.
 Download and install <a href="https://developer.nvidia.com/cuda-downloads", title="cuda-5.0"> cuda-5.0</a> or other higher versions
 >4.
 When you create a new project using VS2010, You can find NVIDIA-CUDA project template, create a cuda-project.
 >5.
-Add the opencv "include path" and "lib path" to the project
+Add the "include path" and "lib path" to the project
 >
 ###Linux
 >1.
 Install opencv and cuda
 >2.
 Start the ***nsight*** from cuda
 >3.
+Create an 'empty cuda' project and import the clone code
-Add the opencv "include path" and "lib path" to the project
+>4.
+Add the "include path" and "lib path" to the project
 >

 ***

+>Config
+>-----------

+***

 >Informations
 >------------
 >* Author :zhxfl
->* mail   :zhxfl@mail.ustc.edu.cn
+>* Mail   :zhxfl@mail.ustc.edu.cn
 >* Welcome for any suggest!!